si-tacuisses/si-tacuisses.github.io/_posts/blog/2016-02-26-web-scraping-airbnb.markdown

 ```

-Be sure that you import `BnbtutorialItem` in the `BnbSpider`, by adding `from bnbtutorial.items import BnbtutorialItem` to the top of of the `bnbspider.py` file, as well as adding to the function `parse_listing_contents` at the beginning `item = BnbtutorialItem()`, and the spider script should look now like this,
+Be sure to import `BnbtutorialItem` in the `BnbSpider`, by adding `from bnbtutorial.items import BnbtutorialItem` to the top of of the `bnbspider.py` file, as well as adding to the function `parse_listing_contents` at the beginning `item = BnbtutorialItem()`.
+After these changes the spider script should look something like this,

 ```python
 # -*- coding: utf-8 -*-